Leave this site

 Yes.
 The Emergency Services need to work within the existing legislation and regulation in respect of drone use.
 We operate in accordance with our Permission granted by the CAA.
 All our pilots are qualified remote pilots having passed a CAA accredited training course and we are fully insured and registered as an operator with the CAA.

-Our operator ID is: GBR-OP-ZMZYB79QRPPT
+Our operator ID is: GBR-OP-ZMZYB79QRPPT.

-We have worked closely with the Information and Surveillance Commissioners offices and with them developed specific Privacy Impact Assessments for our use of drones and a Self-Assessment document to test compliance against the CCTV codes of practice.
+We have worked closely with the Information and Surveillance Commissioners' offices and with them developed specific Privacy Impact Assessments for our use of drones and a self-assessment document to test compliance against the CCTV codes of practice.

 The Surveillance Commissioner has visited us and viewed a drone being operated, declaring confidence in how police are using drones.